Tax Deadline Changed to July 15

-The deadline to file and pay federal income tax – including some Forms 990-T, 1041 and 1120-POL – is extended to July 15, 2020.
-For details, including what forms are not included, see questions and answers regarding filing and payment deadlines.
+The due date for filing most information and tax returns – including Form 990-series , Form 990-T, and Form 4720 -- and making many tax payments is postponed to July 15, 2020.
+For details, including what forms are included, see questions and answers regarding filing and payment deadlines.

 In general, exempt organizations are required to file annual returns, although there are exceptions.
 If an organization does not file a required return or files late, the IRS may assess penalties.
 In addition, if an organization does not file as required for three consecutive years, it automatically loses its tax-exempt status.

 The IRS sends back Form 990 series returns filed on paper – and rejects electronically filed returns – when they are materially incomplete or the wrong return.
 If we send back your organization’s return, follow the instructions in the accompanying letter and on this page.

 The most common errors causing the return of a Form 990 series returns are missing or incomplete schedules .